 He exchanged a few words with Taelza, but all she seemed interested in was her own brand of unhappiness.
 Kenst was a bit jarred out of his self-absorption for his own concerns.
 What was going on with Taelza?
 Kenst’s empathy had little impact on the way he felt.

 Kenst realized he still felt more than a little pissed off at everything, even though that feeling was pushed a little to the back of his mind.
 He was becoming aware he was a wielder.
 That awareness came with a tiny hint of what it may mean for him.
 He now had power to take control of his own life, and to Chaos with the rest.
-He had no idea what the future as a wielder might actually expect of him, and as yet it hadn't even occurred to him to ask that question.
+He had no idea what the future as a wielder might actually demand of him, and as yet it hadn’t even occurred to him to ask that question.
 He felt very strongly that he shouldn’t mention the wielders to the major or Taelza, but wasn’t certain why.
 He didn’t trust what the military officer might make of his claim to be a wielder.

 Chae’s internal processing accelerated as she attempted to put meaning on Kenst’s outburst at being discovered and the apparently paradoxical way he quietly accepted Major Halfning’s offer of a ride.
 She also couldn’t figure out Taelza’s purpose in being there.
-Her design was much younger than four centuries, but human interactions were still at the frontier of any AI’s capabilities.
+Chae’s design was much younger than four centuries, but human interactions were still at the frontier of any AI’s capabilities.
 She activated more nabots and tailored them for processing instead of combat.
 He didn’t need a lot of combat nabots.
 A single wielder would never be required to take on a large enemy military unit, much less a boy with no political allegiances to challenge.

 Being A Guest